AdobeDocs/target.pt-BR/help/c-experiences/c-manage-content/about-remote-offers.md

 >[!NOTE]
 >
 >As ofertas remotas podem ser criadas somente no compositor baseado em formulário.
-O conteúdo será injetado nos locais da mbox, portanto, provavelmente não são apropriados para uma mbox global.
+Content will be injected in the [!DNL Target] request locations, so these are most likely not appropriate for a global [!DNL Target] request.
 >
 >[!DNL Target Classic] inclui recursos semelhantes: [!UICONTROL Oferta em seu site] e [!UICONTROL Oferta fora do Test&amp;Target].